SysKitTeam/docs-monitor/troubleshooting/installation-issues.md

 You have a few options here:

-1. Install [SysKit Monitor with a SQL Server Express LocalDB database](../installation-configuration/install-wizard/install-monitor.md).
+1. Install [Syskit Monitor with a SQL Server Express LocalDB database](../installation-configuration/install-wizard/install-monitor.md).
 This does not require SQL Server to be installed, and you can proceed with such an installation on a domain controller.
 2. You can install SQL Server on another box in your domain and then connect the installation to an existing SQL server.
 Learn more in our [installation guide](../installation-configuration/install-wizard/install-monitor.md).
 3. Microsoft does not recommend installing SQL Server on a domain controller.
 However, if you only have a single server in your organization, you can choose to install it on top of your domain controller.
 Before proceeding with this operation, you should check out the [following article](https://docs.microsoft.com/en-us/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql-server#DC_support).

-## I am getting: "Cannot start SysKitMonitorService."
+## I am getting: "Cannot start SyskitMonitorService."

 ### Solution: